chlyz/i3ipc-dynamic-tiling/README.md

 _tabbed_ layout, all the while remembering the tiling of the containers so that the workspace is recreated when the _tabbed_ mode is toggled.

+### `window::focus`

+Beyond the normal `i3` focus commands, the following are implemented:

++ `i3dt_focus next/prev`: Focus the next window in the workspace with wrapping at the boundaries.
+For example, if focus _next_ on the last window of the workspace then the first window will be focused.

++ `i3dt_focus other`: If the focused window is in the main container then the last window focused window in the secondary container will get focus and vice versa.

++ `i3dt_focus toggle`: Toggle the focus between the last two focused windows.

+### `window::move`

+Beyond the normal `i3` move commands, the following are implemented:

++ `i3dt_move next/prev`: Move the window within the parent container, without leaving the parent container.

++ `i3dt_move other`: If the focused window is in the main container then move the window to the secondary container and vice versa.

 ## Status

 If someone actually, against all odds, find this code, here is a gently